babs12316/Card-games/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with React & Typescript.

 ## Available Scripts